cosmos/ibc/spec/ics-003-connection-semantics/README.md

 }
 ```

-Two helper functions are defined to provide automatic `CommitmentPath` prefixing.
+Two helper functions are defined to provide automatic application of `CommitmentPrefix`.
 These functions are recommended to be used
 instead of directly calling the `verifyMembership` with the clients in the specifications.

 ```typescript